 There are various ways you can handle these kinds of situations.
 Sometimes you can handle them on your own.
-You can talk with your coworker or boss to address these issues.
+You can talk to your coworker or boss to address these issues.
 You can also express these grievances to your HR.
 But what if the problem persists?
 What if the behavior changes for a while, but then you start to deal with the problems again?
 What if the problems are so severe that you don’t trust anyone in the company?

 If you are asking yourself those kinds of questions then it is time you consult with one of our Employment Law Attorneys at JML Law in Los Angeles.
 Call us at 818-610-8800 for your free consultation.
 With over 40 years of experience, we are confident that we can help you in this time of need.